FluffyNumber1/404PNF/README.md

 - Open the project folder in VS Code.

 - Open a new terminal inside VS Code.

+- Download the required dependencies for the frontend by running this in cmd: **npm install**

 - Run the following command to start the local development server: **npm run dev**